 You may opt to rent a motorcycle that’ll cost you for as low as $5/day.

 Scooters as far as the eye can see with three passengers each all dangerously dancing around each other like a well-rehearsed play.

-I would recommend exploring the streets thru walking and the everyday life of the locals.
+I would recommend exploring the streets through walking and the everyday life of the locals.
 Key sights for mandatory tourist attractions that are worth visiting are:

 Most of these sites don’t charge any fees.

-There are plenty of travel stalls offering day trips for:
+There are plenty of travel stalls offering day trips to: